hpe-storage/scod/docs/csi_driver/using.md

 ### Raw Block Volumes

 The default `volumeMode` for a `PersistentVolumeClaim` is `Filesystem`.
 If a raw block volume is desired, `volumeMode` needs to be set to `Block`.
 No filesystem will be created.

-Example:
+!!! tip "Good to know"
+    Raw block volumes are required for KubeVirt and OpenShift Virtualization to create OS images and instantiate virtual machines.

+Example raw block volume `PVC`:

 ```yaml
 apiVersion: v1